-Discussing Illinois congressional district maps: where the process stands now
+Discussing Illinois congressional district maps: Where the process stands now

 When asked when republicans can expect to see another version of the maps democrat representative Elizabeth Hernandez says it will take time to take the comments and concerns into account before releasing a new version.

-"We have to take this back and reflect on this feedback that has been given to us and at that point we will figure out how we can proceed," says Hernandez.
+"We have to take this back and reflect on this feedback that has been given to us and at that point we will figure out how we can proceed," Hernandez said.

 You can view an interactive version of the newest map here.